1jour1vin

 About the wine:

-This serious—and seriously good—Syrah is made from grapes grown in the Swartland region, on the schist soils of the Porseleinberg estate (90%) and the Goldmine estate (10%) near Riebeek-Kasteel.
+This serious—and seriously good—Syrah is made from Swartland grapes grown on the schist soils of the Porseleinberg estate (90%) and the Goldmine estate (10%) near Riebeek-Kasteel.
 The nose is savory and earthy, with gravelly and smoky notes, enhanced by fragrant red fruit aromas.
-The palate is rich in spices and features savory peppery notes that accompany fresh, juicy fruit—blackberry, plum, black cherry, and blueberry—with elegant, supple tannins and a hint of violet on the finish.
-Beautifully balanced, with a finely balanced tension throughout the tasting.
+The palate is rich in spices and features savory peppery notes that complement fresh, juicy fruit—blackberry, plum, black cherry, and blueberry—with elegant, supple tannins and a hint of violet on the finish.
+Beautifully balanced, with a finely calibrated tension throughout the tasting.
 Spontaneous fermentation, with 65% whole clusters; aged in 2,500-liter Austrian oak casks and 600-liter demi-muids for up to 18 months.
 2025–2040

 Robert Parker - Wine Advocate